-Three uncertainties are associated with the Alaska oil projections.
-First, whether the heavy oil deposits located on the North Slope, which exceed 20 billion barrels of oil-in-place, will be producible in the foreseeable future at recovery rates exceeding a few percent.
-Second, the oil production potential of the North Slope shale formations is unknown at this time.
-Third, the North Slope offshore oil resource potential, especially in the Chukchi Sea, is untested.
+Three uncertainties are associated with the Alaska oil projections:

+- whether the heavy oil deposits located on the North Slope, which exceed 20 billion barrels of oil-in-place, will be producible in the foreseeable future at recovery rates exceeding a few percent. - the oil production potential of the North Slope shale formations is unknown at this time. - the North Slope offshore oil resource potential, especially in the Chukchi Sea, is untested.

 In June 2011, Alyeska Pipeline Service Company released a report regarding potential operational problems that might occur as Trans-Alaska Pipeline System (TAPS) throughput declines from the current production levels.[6]
-Although the onset of TAPS low flow problems could begin at around 550,000 barrels per day, absent any mitigation, the severity of the TAPS operational problems is expected to increase significantly as throughput declines.
-As the types and severity of problems multiplies, the investment required to mitigate those problems is expected to increase significantly.
-Because of the many and diverse operational problems expected to occur below 350,000 barrels per day of throughput, considerable investment might be required to keep the pipeline operational below this threshold.
-Thus, North Slope fields are assumed to be shut down, plugged, and abandoned when the following 2 conditions are simultaneously satisfied: 1) TAPS throughput would have to be at or below 350,000 barrels per day and 2) total North Slope oil production revenues would have to be at or below \$5.0 billion per year.
+Although the onset of TAPS low flow problems could begin at around 550,000 barrels per day (bbl/d), absent any mitigation, the severity of the TAPS operational problems is expected to increase significantly as throughput declines.
+As the types and severity of problems multiply, the investment required to mitigate those problems is expected to increase significantly.
+Because of the many and diverse operational problems expected to occur below 350,000 bbl/d of throughput, considerable investment might be required to keep the pipeline operational below this threshold.
+Thus, North Slope fields are assumed to be shut down, plugged, and abandoned when the following two conditions are simultaneously satisfied: 1) TAPS throughput would have to be at or below \$5.0 billion per year.

-The Outer Continental Shelf Deep Water Royalty Act (Public Law 104-58) gave the Secretary of the Interior the authority to suspend royalty requirements on new production from qualifying leases and required that royalty payments be waived automatically on new leases sold in the 5 years following its November 28, 1995 enactment.
-The volume of production on which no royalties were due for the 5 years was assumed to be 17.5 million barrels of oil equivalent (BOE) in water depths of 200 to 400 meters, 52.5 million BOE in water depths of 400 to 800 meters, and 87.5 million BOE in water depths greater than 800 meters.
+The Outer Continental Shelf Deep Water Royalty Act (Public Law 104-58) gave the Secretary of the Interior the authority to suspend royalty requirements on new production from qualifying leases and required that royalty payments be waived automatically on new leases sold in the five years following its November 28, 1995 enactment.
+The volume of production on which no royalties were due for the five years was assumed to be 17.5 million barrels of oil equivalent (BOE) in water depths of 200 to 400 meters, 52.5 million BOE in water depths of 400 to 800 meters, and 87.5 million BOE in water depths greater than 800 meters.
 In any year during which the arithmetic average of the closing prices on the New York Mercantile Exchange for light sweet crude oil exceeded \$28 per barrel or for natural gas exceeded \$3.50 per million Btu, any production of crude oil or natural gas was subject to royalties at the lease-stipulated royalty rate.
 Although automatic relief expired on November 28, 2000, the act provided the Minerals Management Service (MMS) the authority to include royalty suspensions as a feature of leases sold in the future.
 In September 2000, the MMS issued a set of proposed rules and regulations that provide a framework for continuing deep water royalty relief on a lease-by-lease basis.
-In the model it is assumed that relief will be granted at roughly the same levels as provided during the first 5 years of the act.
+In the model it is assumed that relief will be granted at roughly the same levels as provided during the first five years of the Act.

-Section 345 of the Energy Policy Act of 2005 provides royalty relief for oil and gas production in water depths greater than 400 meters in the Gulf of Mexico from any oil or gas lease sale occurring within 5 years after enactment.
+Section 345 of the Energy Policy Act of 2005 provides royalty relief for oil and gas production in water depths greater than 400 meters in the Gulf of Mexico from any oil or gas lease sale occurring within five years after enactment.
 The minimum volumes of production with suspended royalty payments are:

-(1) 5,000,000 barrels of oil equivalent (BOE) for each lease in water depths of 400 to 800 meters; (2) 9,000,000 BOE for each lease in water depths of 800 to 1,600 meters;

-(3)12,000,000 BOE for each lease in water depths of 1,600 to 2,000 meters; and

-(4) 16,000,000 BOE for each lease in water depths greater than 2,000 meters.
+- (1) 5,000,000 BOE for each lease in water depths of 400 to 800 meters; - (2) 9,000,000 BOE for each lease in water depths of 800 to 1,600 meters; - (3) 12,000,000 BOE for each lease in water depths of 1,600 to 2,000 meters; and - (4) 16,000,000 BOE for each lease in water depths greater than 2,000 meters.